Policies & Procedures

 All active Partner(s) in good standing have the right to sponsor and enroll others into TRU.
 Each prospective Partner(s) has the ultimate right to choose his or her own sponsor.
 If two Partners claim to be the sponsor of the same new Partner, the Company shall regard the first application received by the Company as controlling.

 4.27 - Stacking

 “Stacking” is strictly prohibited.
-The term “stacking” includes: (a) violating the one-business-per-person rule and/or (b) enrolling fictitious individuals or entities into the TRU LEGACY Earnings Program, in an attempt, to manipulate the program.
+The term “stacking” includes: (a) violating the one-business-per-person rule and/or (b) enrolling fictitious individuals or entities into the TRU Earnings Program, in an attempt, to manipulate the program.

 4.28 - Telemarketing

 The Federal Trade Commission and the Federal Communications Commission each have laws that restrict telemarketing practices.
 You must comply to these laws.

 Both federal agencies, as well as a number of states, have “do not call” regulations as part of their telemarketing laws.
 While you may not consider yourself a “telemarketer” in the traditional sense of the word, these regulations broadly define the term “telemarketer” and “telemarketing” so that your inadvertent action of calling someone whose telephone number is listed on the federal “do not call” registry could cause you to violate the law.
 Moreover, these regulations must not be taken lightly, as they carry significant penalties (up to $11,000.00 per violation).